The Excel Randbetween function generates a random integer between two given integers.

 where the bottom and top arguments are integers representing the lower and upper limits for the generated random number.

-The spreadsheet below shows two examples of the Excel Randbetween function used to generate random numbers.
+The spreadsheet below shows two examples of the Excel Randbetween function used to generate random integers.

-Further information and examples of the Excel Randbetween Function are provided on the Microsoft Office website.
+Further details of the Excel Randbetween Function are provided on the Microsoft Office website.